 There are several surviving Orphic texts, many of which mention the divine Aether.
-Three in particular mention the god of the pure upper air.
+Three, in particular, mention the god of the pure upper air.
 These are the Derveni Papyrus, the Orphic Hymns, the Heironyman Theogony, and the Rhapsodic Theogony.

 The oldest of the surviving texts is the Derveni Theogony or the Derveni Papyrus, which was written in the 4th Century.
 Aether is mentioned as an element, that is everywhere.
 Aether is responsible for the beginning of the world.

 In the Heironyman Theogony, Aether is the son of Time and is described as being moist.
-The Rhapsodic Theogony similarity makes Time the father of Aether.
+The Rhapsodic Theogony similarly makes Time the father of Aether.
 In both Theogonies Aether was the brother of Erebus and Chaos.

-In the Orphic Hymn to Aether, the deity is described as having endless power, and as possessing dominion over the sun, moon and stars.
+In the Orphic Hymn to Aether, the deity is described as having endless power, and as possessing dominion over the sun, moon, and stars.
 Aether is said to be able to breathe fire and was the spark that fueled creation.